lmb-freiburg/FreiPose/README.md

 ## FreiPose: A Deep Learning Framework for Precise Animal Motion Capture in 3D Spaces

-**IMPORTANT: Code will be added upon paper acceptance**

 We present a general purpose framework to estimate 3D locations of predefined landmarks (f.e. skeletal joints of an animal) given information from multiple cameras using deep learning methods.
 Our frame work is configurable which makes it easy to adapt to the specific experimentation needs and general in terms of number, type and location of cameras used as well as adaptable over a wide range of subjects of interest (animals, objects, humans, ...).
 Our goal is to bring deep learning based methods into the labs, without the need of expert knowledge about machine learning.

-This is the code published in conjunction with our recent paper
+This is the code published in conjunction with our paper
     ```

 	@TechReport{Freipose2020,
-	  author    = {FreiPose: Christian Zimmermann, Artur Schneider, Mansour Alyahyay, Thomas Brox and Ilka Diester},
+	  author    = {Christian Zimmermann, Artur Schneider, Mansour Alyahyay, Thomas Brox and Ilka Diester},
-	  title     = {A Deep Learning Framework for Precise Animal Motion Capture in 3D Spaces},
+	  title     = {FreiPose: A Framework for Deep Animal Motion Capture from Multiple Views},
 	  year      = {2020},
 	  url          = {"https://lmb.informatik.uni-freiburg.de/projects/freipose/"}
 	}

+as wells as recent  paper "3D pose estimation enables virtual head-fixation in freely moving rats"
 # Overview

 This is the main repository containing the code for pose estimation and a more detailed user guide.